eirsyl/apollo/README.md

 Available Commands:
-  agent       Start the instance agent functionality chaos       Destroy Redis instances to test the cluster manager help        Help about any command manager     Start the cluster manager functionality
+  agent       Start the instance agent functionality chaos       Apollo test tool used to test the error detection implemented
+              in the cluster manager
+  help        Help about any command manager     Start the cluster manager functionality